How HR can help leaders. At scale.

 Delivery of key organisational impacts

-Group coaching asks that participants bring real work to tackle during each session.
+Group Coaching asks that participants bring real work to tackle during each session.
 This work can be pretty much anything the organisation deems to be important and valuable.
 It might be an area of leadership development the organisation is focusing on; a key business-wide transformation project or something specific to the leader.
 The details are less important than the fact that the leader brings something to work on and at the end of the sessions can track quantifiable progress.
 With your in-house groups all working at a similar time, the benefits for your organisation will be incredible, as all leaders make significant traction on your imperatives.

 Reducing leaders’ feelings of overwhelm

 There is something cathartic about engaging in discussion in a psychologically safe, supportive environment.
 We know that wellbeing improves as a result of coaching even when wellbeing is not the focus of the coaching.
 Being with other people, working on priorities together, is not just a pleasant distraction but helps make sense of what needs to be done.
 Often, in our experience, coaching leads to participants getting much better at appreciating what to stop doing – something that too many organisations struggles with.
-This helps to roll up this individual benefit to the collective level and the whole organisation can benefit from the clearer thinking of those who have attended group coaching.
+This helps to roll up this individual benefit to the collective level and the whole organisation can benefit from the clearer thinking of those who have attended Group Coaching.

 Many people we work with, unprompted by us, report feeling lighter, clearer and more confident, even after just one coaching conversation.
-Group coaching provides this opportunity in multiples: many views to be appreciated, not just those of the coach; many ears to listen appreciatively.
+Group Coaching provides this opportunity in multiples: many views to be appreciated, not just those of the coach; many ears to listen appreciatively.

-Reduce isolation
+Reducing isolation

 “Leadership is a lonely job” is something we hear a lot.
 It’s not true.
 At least, it does not have to be.
 Leaders may have a sense of being alone at key decision-making time, or when they are holding confidential and sensitive information that they cannot share but that is quite different from being lonely.